panbachi/wordclock/README.md

 ## Set DND
 You can set a time span in which the clock should be switched off.

+## PWA
+You can use the webbrowser function "Add to start screen" to install the webinterface as an app to your android (and possibly ios) smartphone.

 # Support me / Follow me
 [![Web](https://img.shields.io/badge/www-panbachi.de-blue.svg?style=flat-square&colorB=3d72a8&colorA=333333)](https://www.panbachi.de)